NVIDIA/modulus-launch/examples/cfd/vortex_shedding_mgn/README.md

 the cost of tasks like design optimization, design space exploration, and what-if analysis, which involve repetitive high-dimensional scientific simulations.

-However, some existing machine learning surrogate models, such as PINNs (Physics-Informed Neural Networks), face challenges when dealing with engineering systems that have sophisticated underlying physics, such as dynamical systems, shock waves, plasticity, high Reynolds number flows, and turbulence.
-PINNs also occasionally suffer from slow convergence, limiting their effectiveness in handling complex systems.On the other hand, CNN-type models are constrained by structured grids, making them less suitable for complex geometries or shells.
+However, some existing machine learning surrogate models, such as CNN-type models, are constrained by structured grids, making them less suitable for complex geometries or shells.
 The homogeneous fidelity of CNNs is a significant limitation for many complex physical systems that require an adaptive mesh representation to resolve multi-scale physics.

-Graph Neural Networks (GNNs) present a natural choice for surrogate modeling in science and engineering.
+Graph Neural Networks (GNNs) present a viable approach for surrogate modeling in science and engineering.
 They are data-driven and capable of handling complex physics.
 Being mesh-based, GNNs can handle geometry irregularities and multi-scale physics, making them well-suited for a wide range of applications.